buz321/MySQL-Tableau-portfolio/README.md

 # Task 3
 Compare the average salary of female versus male employees in the entire company until year 2002, and add a filter allowing you to see that per each department.

-/*when you are using a measure in the "Rows" section in Tableau, you must always aggregate the data in a certain way*/
+(*when you are using a measure in the "Rows" section in Tableau, you must always aggregate the data in a certain way*)

 (note: you can select each departments in Tableau)